 The budget staffing design and development at a middle school follows the same guidelines as the elementary school with a few exceptions.
-Along with additional staffing for middle grade funding, middle schools are given 1.0 FTE for a program assistant.
-Middle schools have dean and counselor positions that need to be funded out of the school's allocation for staffing.
+Along with additional staffing for middle grade funding, middle schools have dean and counselor positions that need to be funded out of the school's allocation for staffing.
 Since students are allowed more choices in the classes they can take, there are specialized teachers in foreign languages and instrumental music that also need to be budgeted from the staffing based on enrollment.